koksal/tps/README.md

 header row is provided it should be commented out with a leading **#** character.
 If there are *t* time points in the `--timeseries <file>`, this file should contain *t* - 1 significance score columns.
 Missing values and **N/A** are not allowed and should be replaced by placeholder scores of **1.0**.
+If a peptide's value is missing in the `--timeseries <file>` at one or more time points, those time points cannot have significance scores less than the `--threshold <value>`.
 - `--prevscores <file>`: Significance scores can be computed in the same manner as the `--firstscores <file>` except the scores should be based on comparisons of the current time point and the preceding time point.
-The file format is the same as the `--firstscores <file>`.
+The file format and requirements are the same as the `--firstscores <file>`.

 ## Output